 No compensation was received for this review, however Jetwing Ayurveda Pavilions offered my stay complimentary.
 As always, the opinions on Yogawinetravel.com are (and always will be) my own!

-This article contains an affiliate link.
-If you choose to book using this link, I will earn a small commission at no extra cost to you.
+This article contains affiliate links.
+If you choose to book using these links, I will earn a small commission at no extra cost to you.
 Thank you for supporting my website by using this link, I only recommend products or services that I have personally used & hotels I have visited and loved.